 Introduction: It should be a concise statement of the background to the work presented, including relevant earlier work, suitably referenced.
 It should be started on a new page.

-Case report: It shall be started as a continuation of introduction on the same page.
+Case report: It shall be started as a continuation of the introduction on the same page.
 All important materials and equipment, the manufacturer’s name and, if possible, the location should be provided.
 The main clinical features and investigations shall be briefly described.

-Discussion: This section should deal with the interpretation of results, making readers to understand the problem taken and should be logical.
+Discussion: This section should deal with the interpretation of results, making readers understand the problem taken and should be logical.
 The discussion should state the scope of the results, which need to be further explored.

 Conclusions: Concisely summarize the principal conclusions of the work and highlight the wider implications.
 This section should not merely duplicate the abstract.

 New, interesting, or rare cases of clinical significance can be reported.
 However, mere reporting of a rare but already known case may not be considered.
 Learning outcomes of the articles should be important and novel.
 Case report submitted to IJCR must meet at least one of the following criteria: 1) Unusual or atypical presentations of a disease 2) Any new or unexpected associations of a disease 3) Uncommon side effects or adverse interactions involving medications 4) Diagnoses or management of new or emerging diseases 5) New or unique therapeutic/surgical approach.
 6) Common cases presenting a diagnostic, ethical, or management challenge, or 7) Cases highlighting various aspects of mechanisms of injury, pharmacology, or histopathology.